agronholm/anyio/docs/support.rst

 Getting help
 ============

-If you are having trouble with AnyIO, you have a couple ways for getting support:
+If you are having trouble with AnyIO, make sure you've first checked the :doc:`FAQ <faq>` to see if your question is answered there.
+If not, you have a couple ways for getting support:

 * Post a question on `Stack Overflow`_ and use the ``anyio`` tag
 * Join the `python-trio/AnyIO`_ room on Gitter